-Good and Evil
+HIST 212 Good and Evil 3 credits

-In this class students will tackle a core ethical, religious, and philsophical question: what is the nature of good and evil?
+In this class students will tackle a core ethical, religious, and philosophical question: what is the nature of good and evil?
 Each section of this course will adopt a specific thematic focus in order to address these larger issues; topics might include: slavery, genocide, war, or terrorism.
 Through extensive readings, discussion, and journaling, students will engage with the ways in which groups have sought to define good and evil, as well as come to an understanding of the contested nature of these concepts.
 The class will conclude with a service-learning project relating to the semester's thematic focus.
-Core outcomes met: CI, GA, V. Prerequisite: ENGL 101.
+Core outcomes met: CI, GA, V. Prerequisite: ENGL 101 with a C or above.
 See also ENGL 212.

-The Historian's Craft
+HIST 300 The Historian's Craft

 This course, required for all history majors, explores the foundations of the discipline through attention to philosophy of history, historical methodology, and historiography.
-Prerequisite: 9 hours of upper-division history courses and completion of Core Composition requirement.
+Core outcomes met: CI, IL, W, O. Prerequisite: 9 hours of upperdivision history courses and completion of Core Composition requirement.